 Both the food industry and the US Food and Drug Administration are trying to change that, by encouraging companies to just use “Best If Used By” labels on groceries if the purpose of that label is “to indicate the date when a product will be at its best flavor and quality.”
-The FDA believes this standardized wording will help convey that foods “do not have to be discarded after the date if they are stored properly,” the FDA recently wrote in a recent open letter (pdf) supporting this change.
+The FDA believes this standardized wording will help convey that foods “do not have to be discarded after the date if they are stored properly,” it recently wrote in an open letter (pdf) supporting this change.

 The FDA doesn’t want consumers to rely on date labels alone to judge when to throw away food.
 Instead, the agency advises people examine food after its “Best If Used By” date for a noticeable change in “color, consistency, or texture,” and make the call about its quality.
 Consumers can also consult the agency’s FoodKeeper App, and its refrigerator and freezer storage chart.

 That’s partly because most major food illnesses are a result of contamination issues, not freshness ones.
 “Weirdly enough, the taste or smell of a food doesn’t necessarily mean that it’s contaminated with a bug that’s going to make you sick,” Dr. Natalie Azar, a medical contributor at NBC, told TODAY.